 Fear Of Flying

 Despite the amazing safety precautions and records of the operators, some people are just scared of flying.
-Some people are scared of heights and some only scared of flying in small aircraft, of which they often don’t know until they get to the chopper door.
+Some people are scared of heights and some are only scared of flying in small aircraft, which they often don’t know until they get to the chopper door.
 All the reasoning in the world will not help.
 These Phobias are often irrational but very real to the sufferer.
-You can tell someone scared of spiders they can’t hurt them but that does not make them any less scary.
+You can tell someone scared of spiders, that they can’t hurt them but that does not make them any less scary?